Learn from experience. Shape a global community.

 Leadership

-Before joining the CCHN, Joëlle worked for several years with the International Committee of the Red Cross (ICRC) in various field operations in Africa and Latin America focusing her work on protection and operational management.
-She also worked as Policy and Outreach Advisor at the ICRC’s Headquarters in Geneva.
-Her earlier professional experiences include diplomatic services within the Embassy of Switzerland in New Delhi (India) as well as field-based legal and advocacy work for non-governmental organizations.
+Before joining the CCHN in 2018, Joëlle has spent a decade as a humanitarian negotiator for both non-governmental and international organisations, deployed in multiple conflict zones.
+She has worked for several years at the International Committee of the Red Cross (ICRC) in various field operations in Africa and Latin America, focusing her contribution on protection and operational management.
+She was then posted as Policy and Outreach Advisor at the ICRC’s Headquarters in Geneva.
+Before joining the humanitarian sector, she had served for the Swiss Ministry of Foreign Affairs abroad.

 During his 10-year tenure at the World Food Programme, he served in various roles in the field as well as in leadership positions at the organization’s Rome Headquarters; most recently, as the Deputy Chief of Staff.
 Rehan has negotiation experiences across a range of contexts, including Yemen, Venezuela, Afghanistan, Sudan, South Sudan.